 The comment that helped my poor little scalp

-Some months ago I got a comment from a reader named Amanda on my shampoo recipe.
+Some months ago I got a comment from a reader named Amanda on my original shampoo recipe.
 Here is some of what she wrote:

-Why restoring your scalp’s pH is important
+Because restoring your scalp’s pH is important.

 I did a little research and found some amazing information on the importance of proper pH for your scalp.
 In fact, problems with fungi or bacteria on your scalp is likely due to being too alkali.
 This is often the result of using a product with a higher than 7 pH that strips away your naturally acidic sebum that fights against bacteria.
 That sebum can help prevent hair loss from dandruff, bacteria, or fungus.